 A fold is formed by one or more systematically curved layers, surfaces, or lines in a rock body.
 Fold denotes a structure formed by the deformation of a GeologicStructure to form

-We are pretty sure it should be “GeologicUnits”
+We are pretty sure it should be “GeologicUnits” [Ollie - should be GeologicFeatures. eg, you can fold a shear zone]

 8.4.5.1.2 collectionType